Dunkelhaiser/Caesar-Cipher/README.md

 To propose a new feature:

-1. Check the issue tracker to ensure it hasn't been proposed before.
+1. Check the [issues](https://github.com/Dunkelhaiser/Caesar-Cipher/issues) to ensure it hasn't been proposed before.
 2. Open a new issue, clearly describing the new feature or enhancement you would like to see.
 3. Provide any relevant details or use cases that will help understand the use of the proposed feature.